 None were consistently better or worse than the others, the study found.
 Instead, Lemoine says, the trick for leaders is to emphasize the overall importance of morality and its positive impact on profitability, while also defining your specific code of ethics and recognizing your approach may not match those of your organization or followers.

 “Morality is a great thing for managers to incorporate into their leadership styles,” Lemoine says.
-“But just because we consider something ‘moral,’ we can’t assume everyone else sees it that way.
+“But just because we consider something in our moral compass, we can’t assume everyone else sees it that way.
 It’s important for leaders and organizations to get these differences out in the open and discuss them to avoid future misunderstandings and misconceptions.”

 Researchers from Georgia State University and Erasmus University also contributed to this study.